WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-quick-start-aloha.md

 ### Batch Inference

-Now that our smoke test is successfully, let's really give it some data.
+Now that our smoke test is successful, let's really give it some data.
 We have two inference files we can use:

 * `data-1k.json`:  Contains 1,0000 inferences
 * `data-25k.json`: Contains 25,000 inferences